 Lower leaves an inverted oval in shape, stemmed, forming a flat rosette on the soil; upper leaves long with an arrow-shaped base, indented or large-toothed.

-Small, white flowers in an inflorescence (cluster) which later grows long.
+Small, white flowers in an inflorescence (cluster) which later elongates.

 Almost circular, flattened pods with a "wing" all around.

 Germination is all year round.

 Seeds are brownish-black, grooved, and oval.

 Viability Of Seeds

 500-2,000 per plant; surface germinator at a depth of up to 1 cm (0.39 inch).

 Grain fields, clover, hay fields, grasslands, gardens, roadsides, and waste places.